Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Do you feel victory when your words cause pain?
 - The most fucked up joke life can play on you is letting you meet the right person at the wrong time.
 - I'd rather be hated for who I am than loved for who I am not. - **Kurt Cobain**
+- He had seen a few smiles he might have killed for, but never one he'd have died for. - **Iain M. Banks, Use of Weapons**

 ### Loneliness